 Students may be required by an externship site to have an additional background check and/or drug test.
-If additional background checks and/or drug screening is required, this amount will not be charged to the student.

-A student must see the Registrar and Financial Aid Staff to discuss any program changes.
+If additional background checks and/or drug screening is required, this amount will be charged to the student.
+A student must see the Registrar's Office and Financial Aid to discuss any program changes.
+There is no graduation fee.